Doctors

 Jayne Akguneyli - Secretary

-Tracy Branford - Receptionist
+Tracy Branford - Reception Lead

 Lenuta Meltei - Receptionist (covering maternity leave)